Suape Port

 Suape Port is one of the main ports of Brazil and Latin America.
 It's located in the city of Ipojuca and Cabo de Santo Agostinho, in the state of Pernambuco.
 It's the largest public port in the Northeast Region and occupies the fifth position in the national ranking.

-The port is located inside the Recife metropolitan area, 40 km south of the city.
+The port is located inside the Recife Metropolitan Area, 40 km south of the city.
 Suape is a non-tidal port that services ships 365 days a year.
 It plays an important role in the economy of the state of Pernambuco.
 In the 21st century Suape became Pernambuco's main focus for development.

 Origins

 The port was designed by the then Governor Francisco de Moura.
 Its name originates from Suape beach, the most southern beach of Cabo de Santo Agostinho.
 However, the port is in the municipality of Ipojuca.
 Its design is based on the Port-Industry integrated system.
-The port was designed for the transportation of fuels and bulk cereals, replacing the Recife port.
-On November 7, 1978 a new state law created the Suape Industrial Port Complex to manage the project and the port.
+The port was designed for the transportation of fuels and bulk cereals, replacing the Recife Port.
+On November 7, 1978, a new state law created the Suape Industrial Port Complex to manage the project and the port.
 Today, it is one of the largest ports in Brazil and has been considered one of the most technologically advanced.
-It serves the state of Pernambuco and large parts of Alagoas and Paraiba states.
+It serves the state of Pernambuco and large parts of Alagoas and Paraíba states.

-Port Structure
+Port structure

 Suape Port serves ships 365 days a year without regard to tide schedules.
 To assist in docking, the port offers a monitoring system and laser ship docking system that enables effective, secure control.
 The port moved over 8.4 million tonnes in 2008 (has increased 7 times since 1992).
 The liquid transfer (petroleum by-products, chemical products, ethanol, vegetable oils, etc.) constituted more than 80% of the total amount moved.
 The port can serve ships of up to 170,000 DWT and operational draft of 15.5 m in the internal port and up to 20 m in the external port.
-With 27 km² of backport, the port can serve large ships.
+With 27 km2 of backport, the port can serve large ships.
 The access canal has a 5,000 m extension, which measures 300 m wide and 15.5 m deep.
-More than 96 Companies are installed or are becoming installed in Suape.
-These include a Petrobras Refinery, Atlantico Sul (largest shipbuilder in South America) and a large petrochemical company.
+More than 96 companies are installed or are becoming installed in Suape.
+These include a Petrobras refinery, Atlântico Sul (largest shipbuilder in South America) and a large petrochemical company.

 In 2018, Suape presented a total of 23.6 million tons of transported products, being responsible for the largest national movement of liquid bulk (17.5 million tons) and cabotage (15.3 million tons).
 Petroleum derivatives were the ones that had the greatest impact on the management of the port, due to the need to relocate the Abreu e Lima Refinery.
-Other outstanding products in the port of Suape are exports of automobiles, iron ore, soybeans and sugar and the export of containers.
+Other outstanding products in the port of Suape are exports of automobiles, iron ore, soybeans and sugar, and the export of containers.